FloatingArrayDesign/MoorDyn/docs/inputs.rst

 Footnotes:

-- The tension on the Line n fairlead can be output with the FAIRTEN[n] flag (see examples above)
+- The total force on the Line n fairlead can be output with the FAIRTEN[n] flag (see examples above)
-- The tension on the Line n anchor can be output with the ANCHTEN[n] flag (see examples above)
+- The total force on the Line n anchor can be output with the ANCHTEN[n] flag (see examples above)
 - Object indicates output is for whole object, Node indicates output is for node of object
 - Coupled/fixed bodies and points will output acceleration 0 because no forces are calculated
 - When looking at the rotational outputs of coupled pinned rods that are hanging near vertical,